wikimedia/phoenix/docs/artifact.md

 - Save the topics associated with the parts they describe
 - Return requests for parts associated with the topic (highest-scoring sections on Physics, for example)
 - Though this list seems sequential, these activities are asynchronous
+- We used simple wikipedia and did some limited experimentation with select English wikipedia pages.

 TODO: Add model

 ### Demo

+For the month of January, 2020, you can access a demo instance [here] (TODO).
+The demo is:

+- a front end that interacts with GraphQL and the structured content store.
+- the structured content store contains content from Simple Wikipedia, updated when edits are made there.
+- topics associated with each object (page, section) from [Rosette](TODO add link).

 ### Caveats

 ## Collections of knowledge and information
-What is the shape of knowledge that can be consumed by "infinite product experiences"?
-Experiences that will likely control how the knowledge is displayed and how users interact with it.
+How can we design knowledge to be consumed by "infinite product experiences"?
+How do we enable these "experiences" to control how the knowledge is displayed and how users interact with it.
 When we say collections, what do we mean?
-A page is one, predominant, collection of knowledge and information.
+A page is one, predominant, type of collection of knowledge.
 What are the others?

 ### The shape of knowledge
 During our architectural explorations, a single blocker arose again and again.
 At the heart of our ecosystem, the knowledge we want to share with the world isn't made for modern distributions.
 It exists as a "web page" made from a gigantic, tangled, monolithically-orchestrated bundle of proprietary text.